wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-id | String | Unique identifier for the function. name | String | Name of the function. isEnabled | Boolean | If the function is currently enabled or not. device | Device | Device function is assigned to.
+device | String | Unique identifier for the function. name | String | Name of the function. isEnabled | Boolean | If the function is currently enabled or not. device | Device | Device function is assigned to.